Navy Day

 Several nations observe or have observed a Navy Day to recognize their navy.

 By country

 Argentina

-The Argentine Navy day is celebrated on May 17, anniversary of the victory achieved in 1814 in the Battle of Montevideo.
+The Argentine Navy day is celebrated on May 17, anniversary of the victory achieved in 1814 against the Spanish fleet in the Battle of Montevideo.

 Bahrain

 The Royal Bahrain Naval Force Day is celebrated on February 18.

 Bangladesh

 The Bangladesh Navy Day is celebrated on March 26, in anniversary the Independence Day of Bangladesh, the day in which Bangladesh Navy first came into existence.

 Bulgaria

 Bulgaria's Navy Day is celebrated on the second Sunday in August.

 Chile

 The Día de las Glorias Navales is a public holiday in Chile on May 21.
 It commemorates the Battle of Iquique on May 21, 1879, in the War of the Pacific.

 Until 2015 and since 2018, the day also marked the opening of the ordinary Parliamentary season (through September 18, Independence Day) and is the traditional day for the President's State of the Nation address.

 Principal civic acts are performed in Santiago de Chile, Iquique and Valparaíso, where the Chilean Navy Headquarters are located, as well as in Punta Arenas, Puerto Montt, Arica and Talcahuano.